HighCapable/YukiReflection/README.md

 The name is taken from ["ももくり" heroine Yuki Kurihara](https://www.bilibili.com/bangumi/play/ss5016).

-## What it can do

-Instead of Java's native Reflection API, use a more user-friendly language to implement a more complete set of reflection solutions.

-Use annotations to declare classes, methods, and fields that need reflection, construct a `stub`, and call directly to achieve the same function as the Reflection API, which is more elegant and efficient.
-(under development, and it is expected to gradually implement this function later)

 ## Get Started

 [Click here](https://fankes.github.io/YukiReflection/en/) go to the documentation page for more detailed tutorials and content.